droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 Otherwise - if you have no existing service, prepare a new reference database with much data for effective benchmark.
 The repository [wikipedia-search][] includes some helper scripts to construct your Groonga server (and Droonga cluster), with [Japanese Wikipedia](http://ja.wikipedia.org/) pages.

-So let's prepare a new Groonga database including Wikipedia pages, on a node `192.168.100.50`.
+So let's prepare a new Groonga database including Wikipedia pages, on the `node0`.

  1. Determine the size of the database.
     You have to use good enough size database for benchmarking.